rawr51919/random-js/README.md

 const value = random.integer(1, 100);
 ```

+where `random-js` may be `random-js-no-node` in these examples, depending on which variant you're using.

 It is recommended to create one shared engine and/or `Random` instance per-process rather than one per file.

 ### Browser using AMD or RequireJS